-Dr. Bandera is Professor and Chief, Cancer Epidemiology and Health Outcomes, Unilever Chair for the Study of Diet and Nutrition in the Prevention of Chronic Disease and Co-Leader, Cancer Prevention and Control Program at the Rutgers Cancer Institute of New Jersey and Professor of Medicine at Robert Wood Johnson Medical School, Department of Medicine.
+Dr. Bandera is Professor and Chief, Cancer Epidemiology and Health Outcomes, Unilever Endowed Chair in Nutrition and Cancer Prevention and Co-Leader, Cancer Prevention and Control Program at the Rutgers Cancer Institute of New Jersey and Professor of Medicine at Robert Wood Johnson Medical School, Department of Medicine.

 Major research interests include the impact of obesity and body composition and related comorbidities on breast and ovarian cancer risk, treatment and survival outcomes and survivorship, with a focus on minorities and underserved populations.
 She has served as Principal Investigator in several epidemiologic studies, including the New Jersey Ovarian Cancer Study, which is a member of the Ovarian Cancer Association International Consortium, the Jersey Girl Study (a study evaluating factors affecting puberty in girls), the Women’s Circle of Health Study (a study of breast cancer in African American women, which is a member of the AMBER Consortium), the Women’s Circle of Health Follow-up Study (a cohort study of African American/Black breast cancer survivors) and KP-ROCS (a cohort study evaluating racial/ethnic disparities in treatment outcomes and survival).
 Her research has been funded by several grants from the National Cancer Institute.